dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GEODemo.md

 **1.** Login your verified DJI account, if it's a new account, you need to complete the verification process.

-**2.** Press **SET GEO ENABLED** button and select "enable" to enable the GEO system and restart the aircraft.

-**3.** Open the Simulator of DJI Assistant 2 or DJI PC Simulator and enter the coordinate data (37.4613697, -122.1237315) (Near Palo Alto Airport) to start simulating the aircraft's coordinate to the authorization area.
+**2.** Open the Simulator of DJI Assistant 2 or DJI PC Simulator and enter the coordinate data (37.4613697, -122.1237315) (Near Palo Alto Airport) to start simulating the aircraft's coordinate to the authorization area.

-**4.** Press **UPDATE LOCATION** and **GET SURROUNDING NFZ** buttons to update the aircraft location on the map and update the fly zone information around the aircraft on the right textView.
+**3.** Press **UPDATE LOCATION** and **GET SURROUNDING NFZ** buttons to update the aircraft location on the map and update the fly zone information around the aircraft on the right textView.

-**5.** Get the authorization fly zone ID you want to unlock from the textView, the category of it should be **Authorization**.
+**4.** Get the authorization fly zone ID you want to unlock from the textView, the category of it should be **Authorization**.

-**6.** Press **UNLOCK NFZS** button and enter the fly zone ID to unlock it.
+**5.** Press **UNLOCK NFZS** button and enter the fly zone ID to unlock it.

-**7.** If you unlock the fly zone successfully, you can press the **GET SURROUNDING NFZ** button to refresh the fly zone infos on the right textView, you may notice that one of the yellow circle will disappear in the map.
+**6.** If you unlock the fly zone successfully, you can press the **GET SURROUNDING NFZ** button to refresh the fly zone infos on the right textView, you may notice that one of the yellow circle will disappear in the map.
 And you can take off the aircraft in the simulator now.

 > Note: Limited Simulation Area
 >